What About Me (Moving Pictures song): Chart performance

 The song debuted on Australia's Kent Music Report in February 1982 and reached number one five weeks later, where it remained for six weeks, going on to become the second biggest-selling single in Australia for 1982 (behind Survivor's "Eye of the Tiger").
 It went on to win the "Best Single" award at the 1982 Countdown Music Awards.
 The song was also a top 20 hit in New Zealand, debuting at number 46 in June 1982 and peaking at number 17 six weeks later.
 It remained in the top 50 for a further five weeks.

-"What About Me" was released in the United States in September 1982, reaching number 29 and spending 26 weeks on the Billboard Hot 100.
+"What About Me" was released in the United States in September 1982, reaching number 29 and spending 26 weeks on the Billboard Hot 100 in part due to significant play of the music video on then nascent MTV.
 Because of its longevity on the Hot 100, the song was able to end up on the Billboard year-end chart at number 88.
 It was re-released in the US market in 1989 by Geffen Records, climbing to number 46 on its second attempt.
 With a total of 43 weeks on the chart from its two separate releases, it tied what was then the record for most total weeks on the Hot 100.